JamieeLee/Infernity/README.md

 - Stash (You can only use it in town, you can quickswitch to it using Shift+5)
 - TrueColor support
 - Sprite limit raised to 10k
+- Toggle caps lock to emulate holding shift
+- Hotkeys increased from 4 to 12, can now be saved
+- Loot filters
 ## TO DO:
 - Level cap raised to 60.
 - Penalty to resistances/AC on Inferno difficulty.